 When there is enough interest in a topic (e.g., after a successful Workshop and/or discussion on an Advisory Committee mailing list), the Team announces the development of a proposal for one or more new Interest Group or Working Group charters, depending on the breadth of the topic of interest.
 W3C Members reviewthe proposed charters.
 When there is support within W3C for investing resources in the topic of interest, the Director approves the group(s) and they begin their work.

-There are three types of Working Group participants: Member representatives, Invited Experts, and Team representatives.
-Team representatives both contribute to the technical work and help ensure the group’s proper integration with the rest of W3C.
-The Working Group charter sets expectations about each group’s deliverables (e.g., technical reports, test suites, and tutorials).

-Working Groups generally create specifications and guidelines that undergo cycles of revision and review as they advance to W3C Recommendation status.
-The W3C process for producing these technical reports includes significant review by the Members and public, and requirements that the Working Group be able to show implementation and interoperability experience.
-At the end of the process, the Advisory Committee reviews the mature technical report, and if there is support, W3C publishes it as a Recommendation.

-The Process Document promotes the goals of quality and fairness in technical decisions by encouraging consensus, requiring reviews (by both Members and public) as part of the technical report development process, and through an Advisory Committee Appeal process.

-The other sections of the Process Document:
+The other sections of the Process Document deal with topics including liaisons, confidentiality, and formal decisions and appeals.

-set forth policies for participation in W3C groups,

-establish two permanent groups within W3C: the Technical Architecture Group (TAG), to help resolve Consortium-wide technical issues; and the Advisory Board (AB), to help resolve Consortium-wide non-technical issues, and to manage the evolution of the W3C process, and

-describe other interactions between the Members (as represented by the W3C Advisory Committee), the Team, and the general public.

 W3C also operates Community and Business Groups, which are separately described in their own process document [BG-CG].